adamralph/adamralph.github.com/_posts/2014-12-21-guard-clause-abuse.md

         }
     }

-\* *Feel free to substitute the word 'model' for 'business', according to taste :wink:*.
+\* *Feel free to substitute the word 'model' for 'business', according to taste* :wink:.